karl-zylinski/karl-zylinski.github.io/new/content/posts/gamedev-for-beginners-using-odin-and-raylib-2.md

 If this is the case, then we snap `player_pos.y` to a value that makes the player sit so that the bottom of the player touches the bottom of the screen.

-> **NOTE:** Raylib provides the height of the screen using `rl.GetScreenHeight()`.
+> **WHY USE rl.GetScreenHeight()?** Raylib provides the height of the screen using `rl.GetScreenHeight()`.
 This proc will return `720`, i.e. the value we initially fed into `rl.InitWindow`.
 It's a good idea to ask raylib instead of just writing `720`, as the window might have changed size.

 What's up with that `f32(` thing in `if player_pos.y > f32(rl.GetScreenHeight()) - 64 {`?
 As I've said before the player's position is a `Vector2`, and a `Vector2` consists of decimal numbers.
 The type of those decimal numbers is actually called `f32`, which stands for "32 bit floating point number".
 So a `Vector2` is actually just two `f32` values tucked into a single thing called a `Vector2`.
 Now, `rl.GetScreenHeight()` gives you a value of type `i32`, which stands for "32 bit integer number".
 Odin doesn't automatically convert integers to decimal numbers etc, you have to do that yourself.
 So in order to be able to compare the decimals numbers in the player's position to the screen height, we must convert the screen height to a decimal number too.
 The `f32()` thingy that surrounds the `rl.GetScreenHeight()` does just that, it is called a _cast_ and it's a way to convert one type to another type.